 The Premium Pressure NZ Growers Are Feeling

 If your crop insurance renewal has come in noticeably higher than last year, you are not alone.
 Across New Zealand's horticulture and arable sectors, premiums have risen materially over the 2023–2026 period.
-Understanding why this is happening — and what you can realistically do about it — is the first step to managing your insurance cost effectively.
+Understanding why this is happening — and what you can realistically do about it — is the first step to managing your insurance costs effectively.

 The Four Main Drivers of Rising Crop Insurance Premiums